logoarrowSystem of Rice Intensification

 PowerPoint Presentations

 (Notes: Click here to see all SRI Nepal presentations on slidehare.net.
 Transcripts are at the bottom of each presentation.
-There is a "full screen" button at the lower right corner of the presentation to enlarge the presentation.
-If you have trouble viewing the slideshow, make sure you have Flash installed and JavaScript enabled.)
+There is a "full screen" button at the lower right corner of the presentation to enlarge the presentation.)

 Photo Archive